lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Wing hit
-Hits the enemy with a wing
+Hits the enemy with a wing.

 - Type: [Flying](#types)
 - Minimum Level: 0